nvdaaddons/DevGuide/readme.md

 In many situations, an NVDA object may belong to a class of related objects.
 For each object classes, NVDA provides ways of handling them.
 These classes include IAccessible, JAB, UIA and so forth.
 These classes and behaviors for each class of objects is defined in NVDAObjects directory in the NVDA source code, and to use them in your add-on, import the appropriate object class handler for the object you're using (e.g. if you're working with an IAccessible object, import NVDAObjects.IAccessible.).

 Two of these object classes merit special mention: virtual buffers and tree interceptors.
 A tree interceptor allows NVDA to work with a "tree" of objects as though they are just one object.
 A special case of tree interceptor is virtual buffer, which allows NVDA to work with complex documents such as PDF documents.
+These objects contain a special mechanism to determine whether a given keyboard command will be passed to the application or handled by NVDA (for instance, browse mode where first letter navigation is used to move between elements).

 ### Examining object hierarchy ###